Specifications of Saga Ruby

-The 24,492-ton, 666-passenger cruise ship Saga Ruby looked a lot like North America's medium-sized luxury cruise vessels.
+The 666-passenger ship Saga Ruby looked a lot like North America's medium-sized luxury cruise vessels.
 After the name change in 2004, Saga Ruby was extensively renovated for GBP 17 million.

-In April 2012 was the launch of Saga Cruises new ship, Saga Sapphire, and at the end of 2013, the company said farewell to the much-loved Saga Ruby, which has charmed thousands of travellers with classic lines and elegant furnishings.
+In April 2012 was the launch of Saga Cruises new ship, Saga Sapphire (now Blue Sapphire) and at the end of 2013, the company said farewell to Saga Ruby, which has charmed thousands of travellers with its classic lines and elegant furnishings.